 Notaries public play an important legal role in Scottish life where the legal validity of a document requires the swearing of an oath.
 Only solicitors/notaries in possession of a practising certificate can act as notaries in Scotland.
 The Law Society is responsible for the admission and registration of notaries.

-For existing practising solicitors who are not notaries and now wish to become one, the fee is £236.
-Please complete the application form below.
+For existing practising solicitors who are not notaries and now wish to become one, the fee is £252.
+Please complete the application form below once you have verified that you have not already been admitted as a Notary.

 For all solicitors who wish to carry out notarial functions, please read the guidelines below.